eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 Once your Cyclone DDS installation is done successfully you may want to test if your network environment is properly set.
 This can be done either by running the _HelloWorld_ example or by using the _ddsperf_ tool.
 The Helloworld example sends in one shot a message, whereas the ddsperf tool can send continuously a stream of data at a low frequency rate for sanity checks and can therefore bypass sporadic network issues.

-Users that installed Cyclone DDS using the package installation procedure will find the _ddsperf_ tool pre-installed under the directory of `<cyclonedds_dir>/bin`.
+Users that installed Cyclone DDS using the product installer will find the _ddsperf_ tool pre-installed under the directory of `<cyclonedds_dir>/bin`.
 Users that installed Cyclone DDS through the native installation process, (from GitHub), can locate the tool in `<cyclonedds_dir>/build/bin`.

 The sanity checks of your dds based system using the _ddsperf_ tool is done as follows
 ```